2KAbhishek/blog/content/post/keybindings.md

 - [Keybindings](https://github.com/2KAbhishek/mac2k/blob/main/docs/arc.md)

 ### MacOS

-> Full Disclosure: Although my heart lies with Linux, I have been using a Mac for work for past few months.

 I change very few of the default keybindings on MacOS at a system level.
 I remap the `Caps Lock` key to `Escape` and Swap `Fn` and `Ctrl` keys.